 Boeing Stock Could Take Off With Iran Air Deal

-Boeing Co. ((NYSE:BA) received 268 orders for new planes in May.
+Boeing Co. received 268 orders for new planes in May.
 The end of April saw the company deliver 230 airplanes during the month.
 These numbers put Boeing ahead of its rival Airbus.
 The company appears to be recovering nicely from its decline in February.
 However, the company’s stock is down 9.16% year-to-date.
 As we reported yesterday, Boeing’s deal with Iran Air could send the company’s stock to new heights.
 Analysts insist that investors seeking to place their eggs in Boeing’s baskets should not hesitate on the company’s stock.
 Set to make history, the air company will soon be signing a deal with Iran Air.
 If precedent is anything to go by, the agreement could see Boeing rake in several billions from the Middle Eastern airline.
 After 3 decades of limitations, Iran Air is eager to expand and spread its wings.